Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: (Robust) Policy Control Barrier Functions

 We now show that the gradient of $V^{h,\pi}_\infty$ depends on $\Delta t$ and denote by $\nabla \V^{h,\pi}_{\infty, \Delta t}$ the resulting gradient.
 Let $\tau$ be the \textit{integer} time step $k$ at which the maximum position is reached.
 The maximum position is then given by

 with $\frac{\partial p_\s{max}}{\partial v_0} = \tau\Delta t$, which is a function of $\tau$.
 Although $\tau$ also depends on $v_0$, it is piecewise constant and has zero derivative since it only takes integer values.
-Comparing the gradients of $V^{h,\pi}_\infty$ with $V^{h,\pi}_{\infty,\Delta t}$ in \cref{fig:double_integrator_gradient}, we see a large error between the two with discontinuities in the discrete-time gradient in $\Delta t$.
+Comparing the gradients of $V^{h,\pi}_\infty$ with $V^{h,\pi}_{\infty,\Delta t}$ in \cref{fig:double_integrator_gradient}, we see a large error between the two with discontinuities in the discrete-time gradient in~$\Delta t$.
 This is particularly problematic when the gradient is used in a gradient-based optimization algorithm such as \eqref{eq:cbf-qp}.

 \textbf{Improved Time-Discretization using Cubic Splines. } To reduce the error in the time-discretized value function approximation \eqref{eq:tmp:b}, we propose to approximate $h(\vx_t^\pi)$ by fitting a cubic spline to the points $\{h(\vx_{k \Delta t}^\pi)\}_{k=0}^{H-1}$.
 The $\max$ over the cubic spline can then be computed in closed-form by solving the roots of a quadratic to yield a better approximation of $\sup_{0 \leq t < T} h(\vx_t^\pi)$ than the naive maximization \eqref{eq:tmp:b}.
 Intuitively, this resolves the gradient error due to integer-valued $\tau$ from the previous example because the maximum of the cubic spline can now happen \textit{between} timesteps.
-Applying this method to the previous example of the~\gls{di} results in a significantly smaller gradient error (\cref{fig:double_integrator_gradient}).
+We can also formally quantify the error in both the cubic spline value and its gradient.
+Let $\tilde{h} : [0,\infty) \to \mathbb{R}$ denote the cubic spline approximation of $h$ as a function of time, and let $\tilde{V}^{h,\pi}_{\infty, \Delta t}(\vx_0) \coloneqq \sup_{t\geq0} \tilde{h}(t)$.
+Using \cite[Chapter~5]{de1978practical}, we obtain the error bounds

+In the previous example of the~\gls{di}, since $h$ is exactly quadratic, applying cubic splines results in zero gradient error (\cref{fig:double_integrator_gradient}).
+If $\diff^4/\diff t^4\; h(\vx_t)$ can be bounded, the bounds \eqref{eq:spline_bounds} can then be used to suitably modify~\eqref{eq:cbf-qp} to guarantee safety. \hh{A larger $\Delta t$ will therefore result in a more conservative \gls{sf}.}

-\subsection{Robust Extension of \glspl{pcbf}}
+\subsection{Robust Extension of~\glspl{pcbf}}